-Transitory sources have similar characteristics to stationary sources and share the same methodology for calculating emissions.
-The preferred method for estimating emissions is through continuous emissions monitoring or stack sampling, though this method may not be feasible as it is expensive to perform.
-When data from source-specific emission testing or continuous emission monitoring is unavailable, emissions may be estimated using mass balance calculations, existing emissions models, or calculations involving established EFs.
-An EF is a value relating the amount of pollution generated to the amount of raw material processed or number of product units produced.
-It is a representative value that relates the quantity of a pollutant released into the atmosphere with an activity associated with the release of that pollutant.
-Many EFs found in this document were taken from the EPA publication: Compilation of Air Pollutant Emission Factors (AP-42).
-The EFs provided in AP-42 are assigned a data quality rating from "A" through "E," with "A" being the best quality.
-This rating is a general indication of the reliability of that factor based on the quality of the test and how well the factor represents the emission source.
+Many EFs found in this Guide were taken from AP-42 where they were assigned a data quality rating from "A" through "E," with "A" being the best quality.
+The factor's rating is a general indication of the reliability of that factor based on the quality of the test and how well the factor represents the emission source.
 Additional or alternative EFs may be available from other sources, most notably the California Air Resource Board (CARB).
 If an EF for a specific pollutant or process is not available, that does not mean the EPA believes the source should not be inventoried, but that there is insufficient data to provide guidance.
-Alternative EFs, such as those requested by State and local air regulators, may be used if the alternative EF is submitted and approved by the air quality Subject Matter Expert (SME).

-The general equation for emission estimation using an EF is shown below in Equation 1-1.
+AFMAN 32-7002 states that AEIs should be prepared and updated via APIMS.
+The default EFs in APIMS are those found in this Guide.
+However, alternative EFs, such as those requested by state and local air regulators, may be used if the alternative EF is submitted and approved by AFCEC/CZTQ.
+The general equation for emissions estimation using an EF is: